tanin47/backdoor/README.md

 Secure your Backdoor instance
 ------------------------------

-While Backdoor comes with strong security implementing limited session length and Captcha through [altcha](https://github.com/altcha-org/altcha), you can add more layers of security.
+While Backdoor comes with strong security limiting the session lengths and deterring brute-force attacks through a Proof-of-Work Captcha through [altcha](https://github.com/altcha-org/altcha), you can add more layers of security.
 Here are 2 more ways:

 ### 1. SSH tunneling